 When writing real estate copy, always focus on making a personal connection with your reader.
 Some tips to help you make a personal connection with high real estate copywriting includes:

 While you are writing great content to grow your real estate business, you should also consider starting a real estate blog.
-Blogging is a great idea for businesses in every industry, and since real estate is a very personal business you should do everything you can to build a personal brand with blogging.
+Blogging is an excellent idea for companies in every industry, and since real estate is a very personal business, you should do everything you can to build an own brand with blogging.

 Contrary to popular belief, even real estate professionals can build a blog that is powerful and valuable for their business needs.
 Most realtors think they are too busy to maintain a blog for their real estate business, but in reality, you can create great content for your audience in a small amount of time if you use the right tools and take the right approach.